acemod/ACE3/docs/wiki/feature/hunterkiller.md

 version:
   major: 3
   minor: 15
-  patch: 0
+  patch: 1
 ---

 ## 1. Overview
-Allows a tank commander to re-aim the main turret or to aim their turret at the what the main turret is looking at
+Allows a gunner and commander to observe and remote control the other's weapon to their own target

 ## 2. Usage

+### 2.1 Observe other turret
+- Press <kbd>Q</kbd>

-### 2.1 Commander Override
+### 2.2 Override other turret
 - Place the crosshair on the enemy vehicle.
-- Press <kbd>Q</kbd>

-### 2.2 Commander Observe
 - Press <kbd>E</kbd>